 The makers

 Rebus in Hatton Garden is my first recommendation for a bespoke engraved signet.
-They offer a try-before-you-buy service (resin copies of any ring in their range, made to your finger size, posted out before you commit) which is worth using because a signet ring must feel right in the hand, not just look right in a photograph.
+The try-before-you-buy service is worth using, because a signet ring must feel right in the hand and not only look right in a photograph.
 The shapes run from classic oval and cushion to the more architectural Era range, which has bevelled faces and banded shoulders derived from Roman signet rings.
 Their engravers work by hand.
-The price range for an 18-carat gold signet with hand engraving runs from approximately £600 to £1,800 depending on size, metal weight, and engraving complexity.
+An 18-carat gold signet with hand engraving runs from approximately £600 to £1,800 depending on size, metal weight, and engraving complexity.

 Hancocks on Bond Street has been making signet rings since 1849, the year they also made the Victoria Cross for Queen Victoria.
 The seal engraving they produce is deeper and more finely detailed than almost anything available at this price point.
-Hancocks supplies a wax impression box with every ring: a small object worth having, because it shows you the mirror image of your engraving and demonstrates that the ring is actually functional as a seal.
-Their hardstone ring range, set with engraved bloodstone or carnelian, is one of the few sources of properly made stone-set signets at accessible prices.
+Their hardstone range, set with engraved bloodstone or carnelian, is one of the few sources of properly made stone-set signets at accessible prices.

 Deakin & Francis, founded in Birmingham in 1786, make every ring in their Jewellery Quarter workshop.
-The range sticks to traditional oval and cushion shapes; the design language is conservative in the good sense, which is to say that the rings look like signets have always looked rather than like what someone imagined a signet might look like.
-Their responsibly sourced gold policy is substantiated rather than gestural.
+The range sticks to traditional oval and cushion shapes; the design language is conservative in the good sense, which is to say the rings look like signets have always looked.
+Their responsibly sourced gold policy has substance behind it.
 Expect to pay £400 to £900 for an 18-carat piece with engraving.

 Bentley & Skinner in Piccadilly hold a Royal Warrant to His Majesty the King.
-Their signet ring service includes assistance tracing your family crest through the College of Arms, which is the right process if you have heraldic entitlement and want to use it correctly.
+Their signet ring service includes assistance tracing your family crest through the College of Arms, which is the correct process if you have heraldic entitlement and want to use it properly.
 The pieces are traditional and correct; the in-store experience on Piccadilly is the kind that is now increasingly rare.

 The statement ring